 Center of power for Rey Bouba sultanate – a large complex of buildings over an area of 5 ha.
 Core part of the complex is surrounded by 800 m long and up to 7 m tall wall with 6 doors.
 Complex was constructed in 1805 – 1808.

 Palace of the King Auguste Manga Ndumbe, built in 1905 in Eclectic style.

 With ancient chiefdoms tucked between terraced fields and volcanic mountains, Mount Cameroon―Africa’s highest peak, the impressive Waza National Park with its herds of elephants, and the coast’s sleepy palm-fringed beaches, Cameroon has no shortage of attractions, yet it somehow fails to be a tourist haunt.
 The only full-length, English-language guide, this book contains essential information on nature, culture, and staying healthy plus practical details like getting around and accommodation options in the city and countryside.

-This is a story of love and family that involved a three month visit to Cameroon, a country that most Americans have a hard time finding on a map.
+This is a story of love and family that involved a three-month visit to Cameroon, a country that most Americans have a hard time finding on a map.
 Relatively few visitors find their way here since most tours focus on the plains of East Africa.
 Cameroon is located on the Gulf of Biafra just under the great bulge of West Africa.
-It is roughly knife shaped and plunges deeply into the heart of central Africa.
+It is roughly knife-shaped and plunges deep into the heart of central Africa.
 It contains within its border almost every animal and habitat that can be found anywhere on the continent.